How many meetings are there in agile?

 Read our Sprint Reviews and Sprint Retrospectives: What’s the Difference? article to learn more about sprint review.

 Next, the team will have a meeting to refine the backlog.
 This meeting gives the team a chance to review items on the backlog.
 They do this to ensure the backlog contains the right items.
-They also prioritize the items, making sure items that are at the top of the backlog are ready for delivery.
+They also prioritize the backlog items, making sure items that are at the top of the backlog are ready for delivery.
+The team uses various backlog prioritization techniques during these meetings.

 Backlog grooming meetings happen regularly.
 During the meeting, the team refines the user stories to remove those that are irrelevant.
 They will also add new stories as needed.
 They also correct time estimates.